 Tackling the Technology Learning Curve (Even If You’re Not a Techie)

 Almost overnight, thousands of teachers found themselves scrambling to figure out how to adapt learning to the remote classroom, ensure students had the technology and devices they needed, and choose from a dizzying array of distance learning platforms and tools.
 For most teachers, the sudden transition to remote teaching didn’t come with a handbook or much time to prepare.
 And yet, they are finding ways to replicate the classroom experience at home even without high-tech gear.

 So Julia figured out how to join her Google Meet sessions from both her school laptop and her personal laptop simultaneously.
 She uses her document camera with her school laptop, so students can see what she is writing, much like a whiteboard.
 She then uses her personal laptop to see a grid view of all of her students.
-All of these devices are carefully arranged on top of Julia's dresser—the only space she has for this setup.
-Students work out their math problems on paper with a marker so she can see their work when they hold it up to the camera.
-She also records these small group sessions, and the recording is automatically added to the calendar invite, so any students who missed class can easily find the recording.
+All of these devices are carefully perched on top of a small dresser—the only space she has for this setup.
+Students work out their math problems on paper with a bold-colored marker so Julia can see their work when they hold it up to the camera.
+Julia also records these small group sessions, and the recording is automatically added to the calendar invite, so any students who missed class can easily find the recording.